← Insights from Philippine History

 What did not end:

 The Tausug language did not end.
-It continues to be spoken today by approximately 1.5 million people.
+It continues to be spoken today by well over a million people (modern estimates commonly cite figures around 1.5 million).
 It is a Central Philippine Austronesian language with deep roots in the archipelago — not a colonial residue, not a hybrid, but a continuous tradition.

 The Sama-Bajau maritime culture did not end.
 The Sama people continue to live across the Sulu Sea, the Celebes Sea, and the coastal regions of Sabah and eastern Indonesia.
 Their fishing, diving, and boat-building traditions continue.